timoclsn/lcd-collective/src/content/team/5-dr.-martin-tomitsch.md

     url: https://martintomitsch.medium.com/
 ---

-Martin Tomitsch is a Professor in the Design Lab at the University of Sydney School of Architecture, Design and Planning.
+Martin Tomitsch is a design academic working at the intersection of design, technology, creativity and innovation.
+He is currently the Head of the [TD School](https://www.uts.edu.au/about/td-school) at UTS.

+Follow [Martin](http://www.martintomitsch.com/) on [LinkedIn](https://www.linkedin.com/in/martintomitsch/) or [Twitter](https://twitter.com/martintom) for updates on resources, publications and events, and on [Instagram](https://instagram.com/martintomitsch) for more visual updates, which includes posts about life in Sydney.
+For articles, you can follow Martin on [Medium](https://martintomitsch.medium.com/), his academic publications are on [Google Scholar](https://scholar.google.com/citations?user=98vKt4YAAAAJ&hl=en).